lervag/apy/README.md

 close to what I would personally be interested in, but today I find apy solves all (or most) of my requirements.
 Also, `inka` requires the AnkiConnect plugin.

+### Obsidian_to_Anki

+[Obsidian_to_Anki](https://github.com/Pseudonium/Obsidian_to_Anki) is a plugin to add flashcards from a text or markdown file to Anki.
+It can also be run from the command-line as a python script.
+Built with Obsidian markdown syntax in mind.

+_The Dealbreaker_: Requires AnkiConnect.

 ## Contributing

 The following is a short and simple guide to getting started with contributing